 Ascended Meme: You know a storylines successful, when the Prime Minister of the time comments about it in Parliament.

-The Scrappy: Janice Battersby.
+Janice Battersby.
 There have been many more over the years, but most are either Rescued from the Scrappy Heap or written out, whereas Janice has remained for years despite the fan's dislike.

 Kevin got very unlikeable too in recent storylines.